-For many years, MetLife offered some of the best life insurance in the U.S. And although the company no longer sells to individuals, many people are still curious about this historic company.
-And for anyone curious, MetLife cuts ties with Snoopy and Charlie Brown in 2016, choosing to take its marketing in a different direction.
+For many years, MetLife offered some of the best life insurance in the U.S. And although the company no longer sells to individuals, many people are still curious about this historic company which is why we choose to provide our readers with a brief summary of some of the highlights of this great company.

 Compare over 50 top life insurance companies instantly.

 For over 100 years, New York-based Metropolitan Life Insurance Company (popularly known as “MetLife”) has been one of the insurance business’s best-known carriers.
 The company began its existence during the Civil War as National Union Life & Limb Insurance Company.

 National Union started off selling policies insuring northern soldiers.
 After the war, it adopted its current name and quickly became one of the country’s leading life insurance companies.

 MetLife spent most of its history as a policyholder-owned mutual company.
 However, MetLife recently converted to the stockholder-owned, for-profit model.

 The change let MetLife increase its top officers’ compensation and begin offering new insurance products.

 Today, MetLife (under its own name and through affiliates) offers a dizzying array of insurance and investment products, employee benefits, and financial planning assistance.

 In 2017, MetLife stopped issuing new life insurance policies to individual consumers.
 Instead, MetLife’s consumer insurance business was spun off to a new related entity—Brighthouse Life Insurance Company.